-During the 16th-c, the coastal town of Aldeburgh was a very important port on the east coast, with a flourishing ship-building industry at nearby Slaughden.
+During the 16th century the coastal town of Aldeburgh was a very important port on the east coast, with a flourishing ship-building industry at nearby Slaughden.
 The men of Suffolk served with Sir Francis Drake in the Golden Hind and the other sailing ships built here.
-The area's important maritime industry fell into serious decline once the River Alde silted-up, and its lower reaches are now mainly a haven for yachts and pleasure craft.
+The area's important maritime industry fell into serious decline once the River Alde silted-up and its lower reaches are now mainly a haven for yachts and pleasure craft.

 The town's long straight shingle beach is still used for launching its colourful little fishing boats; albeit in much smaller numbers these days due to over-fishing in the English Channel.
 If you're up early enough you can watch the catch being landed on the beach.
 If not, you can still buy freshly caught fish and shellfish from the old black tarred fishermen's huts along the beach front.

 Aldeburgh has a mixture of architectural styles.
 Fine Georgian houses line the main high street, which boasts two of the best family run fish and chip shops in Suffolk, plus a number of excellent shops and eateries.
 The seafront has many quaint little cottages and several properties that date from the First World War.
 Along the seafront is an odd looking square built tower, with a spiral iron staircase running around the outside, that was once used used as a look-out.

 The half-timbered Moot Hall, is the town's most striking building.
 It dates from the early 1500s when the town was at its most prosperous.
 An outside staircase leads to an upper floor containing a small local history museum.